 Apparently, there are more horny teenage girls and single mothers in this country than I thought.

 ‘Fifty Shades Darker’ is the sequel to the 2015 erotic thriller-drama, ‘Fifty Shades Of Grey’; based on the second novel of the Fifty Shades Trilogy from E.L.
 James.
 Purely made due to the success of the first film.
 With a budget of $55 Million, the sequel grossed well over $330 Million worldwide; grossing a little less than the original($571 Million).
 Aside from being a financial success, the film also met with heavy criticism upon its release(no surprise there).
-Do you really hear why this movie fails?
+Do you really need to hear why this movie fails?
 By all means, you can stop right now…too late, now you must stay and suffer as I have.

 All right, let’s just get the more “messy” bits done and over with.
 Yes, the rediculous sex scenes are back in full force.
 However, something was kinda different.
 The sex scenes are admittedly a lot more raunchy than the they were in the first movie.
 That’s the one thing I will give this sequel credit for, they really pushed to see how far they could go with the R rating after experimenting with the content of the first movie.
 Unlike the original film’s sex scenes, however, which were just boring, the sex in this this movie were kinda funny.
 I mean, unintentionally funny.
 Like, “let’s rip off Skinemax & Showtime and see if anyone will notice” funny.
 You know you’ve failed as a filmmaker if you have Dakota Johnson oily and naked, while we’re close to falling asleep.